OriolFilter/Istio_Examples/Istio/06-Authentication/01-namespaces/README.md

 #### allow-get-from-default

-As an additional example, I have set a new rule, that will allow the traffic comming from the namespace `default`, as long the method used is `HEAD` and is not targeting the path `/secret`.
+As an additional example, I have set a new rule, that will allow the traffic coming from the namespace `default`, as long the method used is `HEAD` and is not targeting the path `/secret`.

 ```yaml
 apiVersion: security.istio.io/v1beta1